iamrajeev/monokle/docs/tutorials/how-to-create-new-resources.md

 ![Image](img/newimage-5.png)

-**Step 8:** Click on the dropdown to select an existing resource as a template.
+**Step 8:** Select an existing resource as a template from the dropdown menu.

 ![Image](img/newimage-6.png)